mur073/quote-generator/README.md

 # Quote Generator

-Quote Generator is a JS App that shows a random
+Quote Generator is a JS App that shows a random quote

 ## Built With